Autoparallel/site/content/_index.md

 ## `$whoami`

 My name is Colin Roberts.
-I have a passion for mathematics, physics, and computer science..
+I have a passion for mathematics, physics, and computer science.
 Some specific interests were previously mathematical physics via Riemannian geometry, PDEs, Clifford analysis, Hodge theory, and inverse problems.
 I also dabbled in sensor fusion, data assimilation, and plasma physics.